jfroelich/rss-reader/src/favicon-notes.md

 There may be an issue with some platforms not allowing for multiple, concurrent connections.
 I think on iOS.
 But I am not too concerned.

-# About "Refused to load the script" errors that appear in the console during the lookup function.
+# About "Refused to load the script" errors

 Occasionally I see the following messages appear in the console: Refused to load the script 'url' because it violates the following Content Security Policy